-Cerdelga (eliglustat) is a substrate reduction therapy (SRT) for the long-term treatment of adult patients with Gaucher disease type 1.
+Cerdelga (eliglustat) is a substrate reduction therapy (SRT) for the long-term treatment of adult patients with type 1 Gaucher disease.

 An SRT like Cerdelga reduces the amount of the fat molecule glucosylceramide in patients, giving the GCase enzyme less of it to break down.
-The drug, developed by Sanofi Genzyme, was the first oral treatment approved by the U.S. Food and Drug Administration (FDA) for the treatment of Gaucher disease type 1.
+The drug, developed by Sanofi Genzyme, was the first oral treatment approved by the U.S. Food and Drug Administration (FDA) for the treatment of type 1 Gaucher disease.
 It was approved in 2014.

 How Cerdelga works